 Consider adding a pop-up to your website, asking people to like your Facebook.
 But do test it to make sure it doesn’t hurt other conversions.
 You can add social media icons your email signature, or shout about your page on your other social networks.

 Actually, shout about your Facebook page wherever you can—until they Can’t Remember To Forget You.

 Ask people to like your page—without looking needy

 There’s nothing more cringe-worthy than a page begging for likes.

 But what if I told you there’s a way you can ask people to like your page behind the scenes?

-But it’s a more personal way to connect.
+It’s a more personal way to connect.
 And these people are already fans of your content, so it’s not a long shot that they’ll like your page.

 Creep on your competitors